tomcourt/enguino/README.md

 * More digikey parts - make above parts digikey as well
 * Note - stackable headers are Samtec SAM1206-#pins-ND, no workable shorter lengths available
 * .025 square breakaway headers - Digikey 929647-04-35-ND - will probably work well on the thermocouple board w/o a header extension.
-* 500 ohm potentiometer - Digikey 987-1738-ND - used to simulate a resitive sensor to determine transfer function
+* 500 ohm potentiometer - Digikey 987-1738-ND - used to simulate a resistive sensor to determine transfer function
+* Resistor decade/substitution box, ~$32 Amazon
+* K style thermocouple wire, 24-26 gauge, EBay

 ### Future stuff
 * It may be possible to support 2 thermocouples without the thermocouple multiplexer shield by using the differential mode ADC, 40x gain and a thermistor.
 Only 8 bits are usable with 40x.
 488 uV per count works out to 21.5 deg.
 F resolution with a K type thermocouple.
 The 2.56 volt internal reference would double the resolution and oversampling could probably double it again.
 * The Arduino Yun would support airplanes lacking a Stratux.
 The code would need to use the 'bridge' objects instead of the ethernet objects.
 Use #ifdef AVR_YUN to flex the code.
 * Themes - a dark theme could be created easily enough by adjusting the styles.
 A larger text theme for the gauges would involve more defines and stringizing them for the SVG.
+* Warning lights instead of auxillary display?
+A board with 4 caution/warning LEDs (red/green common cathode [bicolor LED]).
+Turning red and green on produces yellow.
+Alternatively use a module like the [BOB-13884] to provide 3 RGB LED's.

 ### To be added
 [open source]:https://en.wikipedia.org/wiki/Open-source_model